kaanaksit/odak/docs/course/fundamentals.md

 When choosing a license for your project, consider tinkering about whether you agree people are building a product out of your work or derivate, etc.

+??? example end "Lab work: Prepare a project repository"
+    Please prepare a sample repository on GitHub using the information provided in the above sections.

 ## Background Review :material-alert-decagram:{ .mdx-pulse title="Too important!" }